seanf316/P4-Cinema-Go/README.md

 #### **Database Schema**

-The Profile model is linked directly to the User model with the user Profile setup to be created upon user registration.
+The Profile model is linked directly to the built in UserModel in conjunction with Djano Allauth with the user Profile setup to be created upon user registration.
 The Review model has a relationship with the User/Movie models linked by a Foreign key, this allows for reviewed movies to be linked back to the specific user and their Profile.
 The Comment model is linked by Foreign key to the Review Model to store comments for the specific Review.

 The Movie model is also linked to the Profile model through a Many to Many relationship allowing the user to store Movies on their watchlist.